 For puppies that are four weeks old, sulfa/trimeth or Bactrim has been effective at stopping the issue quickly.
 This product will also control secondary coccidia at the same time.
 Tough cases may need to use Enrofloxin but that should be used no longer than five days before shifting to another antibiotic.
 If Enrofloxin is used longer than five days, your puppies’ joints could be at risk for permanent cartilage damage.

-Rehydrating and an appropriate antibiotic usually will stop the bleeding caused by the bad E. coli bacteria.
-Puppies don't make red blood cells until six weeks of age and they can quickly become anemic and weak just from blood loss.
+Rehydrating with an electrolyte such as Breeder’s Edge® Puppy Lyte™ and an appropriate antibiotic usually will stop the bleeding caused by the bad E. coli bacteria.
+Puppies don’t make red blood cells until six weeks of age and they can quickly become anemic and weak just from blood loss.

 Controlling diarrhea with coating agents like Kaolin/Pectin or DiaGel at the same time is helpful and keeps puppy eating.
 These coating agents soothe the gut and prevent excess water loss, which is common with E. coli diarrhea.
 Equally as important is a probiotic to fill the void left from killing E. coli in the gut.
-Give Doc Roy's® GI Synbiotics gel to the nursing baby twice daily or administer Doc Roy's® Synbiotic powder to older puppies.
+Give Breeder’s Edge® Nurture Flora gel to the nursing baby twice daily or administer Doc Roy’s® GI Synbiotic powder to older puppies.
 D.E.S.
 Health-Gard liquid is equally effective if liquid is desired but use caution not to aspirate if the puppy is under two weeks old.

 Isolating and treating new dogs when necessary is, of course, the best way to keep pathogenic E. coli out of the kennel.
 If you don’t bring it in you don’t have to get it back out!

 To prevent puppy loss from E. coli is you must prevent the transfer of bad bacteria from mom to babies.
-Putting mom on a probiotic once a day two weeks before her due date and two weeks after birth will change her resident gut bacteria and ensure she only gives good bacteria to her baby while cleaning.
-Using probiotic gel on babies from day two to seven seeds good bacteria in the puppy's gut.
+Putting mom on a probiotic such as Doc Roy’s GI Synbiotics once a day two weeks before her due date and two weeks after birth will change her resident gut bacteria and ensure she only gives good bacteria to her baby while cleaning.
+Using a probiotic gel such as Breeder’s Edge Nurture Flora on newborns from day two to seven seeds good bacteria in the puppy’s gut.
 Be sure the probiotic you chose bypasses the stomach or you will be disappointed with the results.

 If baby is exposed to bad E. coli, the best prevention of disease is the antibodies found in mom’s colostrum!
 Make sure puppies nurse colostrum several times within a few hours of life.
 Getting early colostrum antibodies eliminates transfer to baby and puts the puppy on a path to a healthy immune system.
 Good disinfection practices around nursing puppies decreases the transfer of bad E. coli as well.